-Ms. Streeter’s litigation practice includes complex breach fiduciary duty claims, business and employment disputes and consumer finance and mortgage related matters.
+Ms. Streeter’s litigation practice includes complex breach of fiduciary duty claims, business and employment disputes, and consumer finance and mortgage-related matters.

 Ms. Streeter joined Hinshaw & Culbertson LLP in July 2006 after a seven-year hiatus from the practice of law to raise a family.
 Previously, from 1996 to 1999, she was of counsel at the Pasadena law firm of Gutierrez, Preciado & House, where she focused on the defense of governmental entities and employers in sexual harassment and employment discrimination litigation.

 From 1985 to 1993, Ms. Streeter was an associate at Haight, Brown & Bonesteel; and from 1982 to 1985, she was an associate at Hillsinger & Costanzo.

 Her representative cases include Skarbrevik v.
 Cohen, England & Whitfield (1991) 231 Cal.App.3d 692, 282 Cal.Rptr.
 627, which stands for the legal principle that an attorney's representation of a close corporation does not create an attorney-client relationship with its shareholders merely because the attorney's actions on behalf of the corporation also benefit the shareholders.

 - Plaintiff Who Could Not Afford to Pay for Arbitration Was Allowed to Pursue Her Malpractice Action in CourtJuly 27, 2016Lawyers for the Profession®

 J.D., Loyola Law School Los Angeles, 1982

 B.S., University of California at Los Angeles, 1979

 - U.S. District Court for the Central District of California